OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### Non-Versioned

-A non-version link will **not** change when the resource it links to does.
-For more information on how links are updated see the below section on versioned links and the section `_rev`.
+A non-versioned link **will not** change when the resource it links to does.
+For more information on how links are updated, see the below section on versioned links and the section `_rev`.

 An example of a non-versioned link is: